 Current Exhibition

-Touch Grass: Steffen Thomas, Senora Lynch, and Raven Waters
+Touch Grass: Steffen Thomas, Senora Lynch, Raven Waters

 The Forgotten Spot, 1952, Oil Painting, 34″h x 39 1/2″w, oil on wood panel, commercial frame painted on by the artist